ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

 }
 ```

 There's unstable & stable sorting: eg: 5 9 3 9 8 4 here there are duplicate item (9s) if we sort in an unstable sorting the second 9 will not come after the first 9.
-The relative ordering will change.
+The relative ordering will change. **Bubble sort is stable.**

 **Problem #3 (Insertion Sort)**
 <br>In insertion sort we keep a partion of sorted and unsorted parts of array. initially first element is sorted and rest are unsorted.
 Then we take element from unsorted and insert it on sorted by traversing from right to left.